 Unsurprisingly, over the centuries many myths have built up around them.
 Some say the lights are the torches of Spirits seeking the souls of those who have recently died, to guide them to their final resting place.
 Others believe they are the spirits of children yet to be born, playing in Heaven.

 In southern Europe it’s rare to see the Northern Lights and they can only be seen if there is intense solar activity – which normally results in red Auroras.
 History states that these rare sightings used to terrify the locals, who assumed it was a bad omen about doom and gloom to come.
 Rare sightings of auroras in ancient China are also thought, by some, to be the origin of early Chinese legends about dragons: the play of lights was seen to be a celestial dragon battle.

 If all of this information makes you desperate to see the Northern Lights in Scotland, make sure you plan a visit to the Dark Sky Park at Galloway Forest Park on your next trip to Dumfries & Galloway.
-It is the ONLY Dark Sky Park in the UK and the fourth in the world!
+It is the first of its kind in the UK, Europe’s second Dark Sky Park, and the fourth in the world!

 The Park boasts limited light pollution which makes it a fabulous place to spot the Northern Lights.
 Put it this way, if you live in a big city centre, your Sky Quality Meter reading (aka amount of darkness) would be around 8 out of 25.
 A photographer’s dark room would measure around 24.
 The Forest Park has a Sky Quality Meter reading of around 22 – practically pitch black and ideal for viewing the skies without pesky light pollution.